david-mansen/Networking_Project/README.md

 Features left to implement:

-	* Peer should not send a request for a piece it is already waiting for
+	* Peer should not send pieces to a peer it has choked.
+This could happen if it chokes after the peer had already sent a request

-	* Timeout on wait for piece after request.
-Possibly create a piece/time combo object and reset the flag if time > N seconds.
-Check entire array every X seconds (with a timer)
+	* Send a 'not interested' message when receiving a piece to any swarmpeer that doesnt have any desired                   pieces

-	* Need to determine when every peer has complete file then terminate, and merge pieces
+	* Upon receiving a 'have' message, Send an 'interested' message to the peer that sent the have message if it has a new piece that is desired.

 Common bugs: